TiagoOlivoto/metan/README.md

 # Getting help

 -   If you encounter a clear bug, please file a minimal reproducible example on [github](https://github.com/TiagoOlivoto/metan/issues)

-  - Suggestions and criticisms to improve the quality and usability of the package are welcome\!
+-   Suggestions and criticisms to improve the quality and usability of the package are welcome!